 Even if you don’t care about your privacy, you should know that about 70% of free proxies contain malware that might go into your system unnoticed.
 It’s hard to detect it between various ads and pop-up banners that are shown in most free proxies.
 Later, your personal information is collected and sold, or worse – used to access your sensitive accounts, such as your email, that store your credit card info.

-Is proxy good for streaming?
+Are proxies good for streaming?

-To conclude, proxies can be used for streaming, but there’s no guarantee they will unblock every Netflix library or any other streaming platform.
+In conclusion, proxies can be used for streaming, but there’s no guarantee they will unblock every Netflix library or any other streaming platform.
 In fact, only a few of the best ones can do it.

 Can you use a proxy for torrenting and P2P?